 We will also critically improve and extend our DR-UV products to monitor smoke plumes from forest fires.
 These new products will be evaluated and assessed by several organizations, including the National Weather Service and the Alaska Volcanic Ash Advisory Center.
 Our collaborators from the Finnish Meteorological Institute will evaluate the DR plume products for use in the northern Atlantic, Norwegian, Barents and Kara Seas, and distribute them to European users.

-The combined use of ground-based stations and multiple satellite platforms, each with several overpasses over the polar region, will provide low-latency coverage of all high-latitude volcanoes in the Northern Hemisphere.
+The combined use of high latitude direct-readout stations stations and multiple polar satellite platforms, each with several daily overpasses over the polar region, will provide low-latency coverage of all high-latitude volcanoes in the Northern Hemisphere.